Towards A Proactive ML Approach for Detecting Backdoor Poison Samples: Configurations of Experiments

-For poisoned datasets and cleansed datasets, we will train models on them, to evaluate attack success rate~(ASR) and clean accuracy.
-To simulate the setting that a victim is training his/her model with on a poisoned dataset, we use the vanilla training procedures for training all base models.

-Specifically, for all base models, we use ResNet20~\cite{he2016deep} as the architecture.
-SGD with a momentum of 0.9, a weight decay of $10^{-4}$, and a batch size of 128, is used for optimization.
+For all models on image datasets (CIFAR10, GTSRB and ImageNet), we use ResNet18~\cite{he2016deep} as the architecture; for the Ember dataset, we use the default EmberNN~\cite{severi2021explanation} as the malware detection architecture.
+SGD with a momentum of 0.9, a weight decay of $10^{-4}$ ($10^{-6}$ for Ember), and a batch size of 128 (256 for ImageNet and 512 for Ember), is used for optimization.
 Initially, we set the learning rate to $0.1$.
-On CIFAR10, we follow the standard 200 epochs stochastic gradient descent procedure, and the learning rate will be multiplied by a factor of $0.1$ at the epochs of $100$ and $150$.
-On GTSRB we use 100 epochs of training, and the learning rate is multiplied by $0.1$ at the epochs of $40$ and $80$.
+On CIFAR10, we follow the standard 200 epochs stochastic gradient descent procedure, with an initial learning rate $0.1$, which is then multiplied by a factor of $0.1$ at the epochs of $100$ and $150$.
+On GTSRB we use 100 epochs of training, with an initial learning rate $0.01$, which is then multiplied by $0.1$ at the epochs of $30$ and $60$.
+On ImageNet, we train the model for 90 epochs, with an initial learning rate $0.1$, which is then multiplied by $0.1$ at the epochs of $30$ and $60$.
+On Ember, we train EmberNN for 10 epochs with learning rate $0.1$.